 Bed bugs come out when they detect the carbon dioxide you exhale when sleeping.

 Interceptors work by trapping the bed bugs that have crawled over to your bed.
 You need one of these ready-made devices under each leg of the bed (or other items of furniture) to prevent them from crawling up and onto your bed.

 If you’re treating an unoccupied room the interceptors are ineffective as there won’t be any carbon dioxide attracting the bed bugs.
 In this instance, you’ll need an active monitor designed to attract them without the need of a person.

-STEP 9 REPAIR, SEAL & CAULK
+STEP 9 APPLY SILICA GEL, REPAIR, SEAL & CAULK

 This last part is to carry out some simple home repairs to eliminate breeding grounds and hiding places.

-Use a silicone or latex sealant (silicone is usually not paintable) to caulk along all joints, moldings, baseboards, and all minuscule cracks and crevices on walls, doors, windows, and the floor.
+Now use a silicone or latex sealant (silicone is usually not paintable) to caulk along all joints, moldings, baseboards, and all minuscule cracks and crevices on walls, doors, windows, and the floor.